Apurwa599/AI-based-Resume-Screening-System/README.md

 * **Cosine Similarity** – Resume–JD matching

 ### System Workflow
-1. Load resumes and job description data
+1. The system will load resumes and job description data.
-2. Clean and preprocess text (lowercasing, stopword removal, lemmatization)
+2. It will clean and preprocess the text using lowercasing, stopword removal, and lemmatization.
-3. Convert text into numerical features using TF-IDF
+3. It will convert text into numerical features using TF-IDF.
-4. Calculate similarity between resumes and job description
+4. It will calculate similarity between resumes and job descriptions.
-5. Rank resumes based on matching score
+5. It will rank resumes based on matching scores.
-6. Display shortlisted candidates
+6. It will display shortlisted candidates.

 ### Machine Learning Approach